-- 1) Insert one SD card in the bottom card slot of the MFD and one in the bottom card slot of the PFD.
-The SD card containing the ChartView or FliteCharts database must be inserted into the bottom slot on the MFD. - 2) Apply power to the G1000 System.
-View the MFD power-up screen.
-Check that the databases are initialized and displayed on the scrolling window of the power-up screen.
+- 1) Copy the data to the appropriate data cards. - 2) Insert one SD card in the bottom card slot of the MFD and one in the bottom card slot of each PFD.
+The SD card containing the ChartView or FliteCharts database must be inserted into the bottom slot on the MFD.

+3) Apply power to the G1000 System.
+View the MFD power-up splash screen.
+Check that the databases are initialized and displayed on the splash screen.
 When updating the terrain and FliteCharts databases, an 'in progress' message may be seen.
 If this message is present, wait for the system to finish loading before verifying the correct databases are initialized, then proceed to step 3.

-Figure B-4 Database Information on the Power-up Screen
+Figure B-4 Database Information on the Splash Screen

-- 3) Acknowledge the Power-up Page agreement by pressing the ENT Key or the right most softkey. - 4) Turn the large FMS Knob to select the AUX Page group on the MFD. - 5) Turn the small FMS Knob to select the System Status Page. - 6) Press the DBASE Softkey to place the cursor in the 'DATABASE' box. - 7) Turn either FMS Knob to scroll through the database list and check that all databases are current and there are no errors. - 8) Power down the G1000.
+- 4) Acknowledge the Power-up Page agreement by pressing the ENT Key or the right most softkey. - 5) Use the FMS Knob to select the AUX System Setup Page. - 6) Select the DBASE Softkey to place the cursor in the 'DATABASE' box. - 7) Turn the FMS Knob to scroll through the list and check that all databases are current and there are no errors. - Power down the G1000.